RocketBus/clickbus-api-doc/source.md

                     }],
                     "seatTypes": [],
                     "products": [],
-                    "availableSeats": "44"
+                    "availableSeats": "30"
                 }]
-            }]
+            }, {...}]
         }
         ```
-- Searching for travels from _Sao Paulo - Brazil_ to _Santos - Brazil_ using an incorrect or even an unavailable date value on _departure_:
+- Searching for travels from _Querétaro, QRO. - Mexico_ to _Guadalajara, JAL. - Mexico using an incorrect or even an unavailable date value on _departure_:
     - URL:

         For an incorrect value, like `99/99/9999`: